-- · Alignment of moving parts
+- · alignment of moving parts,

-- Binding of moving parts.
+- · binding of moving parts,

-- · Broken parts.
+- broken parts.

-- Stable mounting.
+- stable mounting, and

-- Any other conditions that may affect the way the saw works.
+- any other conditions that may affect the way the saw works.

-If any part is missing, bent or broken in any way, or any electrical parts don't work properly, turn the saw off and unplug the saw.
-REPLACE damaged, missing or failed parts before using the saw again.
-KEEP GUARD IN PLACE and in working order
+If any part is missing, bent, or broken in any way, or any electrical parts don't work properly, turn the saw off and unplug the saw.
+REPLACE damaged, missing, or failed parts before using the saw again.